Spanish Curriculum

 • On site Spanish teacher/translator.
 A now retired high school Spanish teacher (Pat Donahue) provides scheduled one-on-one lessons for residents and shadows residents in their continuity clinics throughout their first year (and beyond if desired) for real world instruction.

-First year residents who do not enter residency with Spanish proficiency are encouraged to participate in a 2-week language elective to obtain both a second intensive linguistic training experience in a Spanish-speaking country.
+• The best way to learn a language is daily immersion (with support); the majority of patient interactions are in Spanish with formal interpreter services readily available at all times.
+First year residents who do not enter residency with Spanish proficiency participate in a 2-week language elective to obtain both a second intensive linguistic training experience in a Spanish-speaking country.
 The program provides funding to support the elective.

 Components of the Curriculum